 Server Decommissioning Checklist: 11 Simple Steps

-If you’re on the hunt for a server decommissioning checklist, chances are you’ve already been given a heads up: server decommissioning can be a serious undertaking.
+If you’re on the hunt for a server decommissioning checklist, chances are you’ve already been given a heads up: decommissioning servers can be a serious undertaking.

-Thorough planning, strategy, and organization can help lead to a successful and manageable decommissioning process.
+Thorough planning, strategy, and organization can help lead to a successful and manageable decommissioning of servers.

 So, what’s the good news?